carl-allen/carl-allen.github.io/docs/index.markdown

 an MSc Mathematics and the Foundations of Computer Science (MFoCS) from the <a href="https://www.ox.ac.uk/">University of Oxford</a> and
 MScs in Artificial Intelligence and Data Science from the <a href="https://www.ed.ac.uk/">University of Edinburgh</a>.

-**Awards**: "Analogies Explained: Towards Understanding Word Embeddings" received Best Paper, Honourable Mention
+**Awards & Invited Talks**: "Analogies Explained: Towards Understanding Word Embeddings" received Best Paper, Honourable Mention at ICML, 2019.
+I have been awarded grant funding from the [Hasler Foundation](https://haslerstiftung.ch/).
+I have given several invted talks, including at Harvard Center of Mathematical Sciences & Applications and Astra-Zeneca.

 ## Publications